 The difference between salvage and rebuilt titles

 A vehicle with a salvage title is currently damaged, not operable, or unsafe to drive.
 Some states make it illegal to drive these cars and trucks on public roads, and vehicle owners often have a tough time insuring them.
 Owners can insure and drive vehicles with rebuilt titles, but these cars are often unreliable, unsafe, and need more work.

 Owners and dealers can sell vehicles with either salvage or rebuilt titles to new owners.
 The trouble isn’t the sale of vehicles with branded titles — it’s the valuation of these vehicles.
-You don’t want to extend a loan greater than the value of the vehicle based on a fraudulently-obtained clean title and risk the borrower not paying you back in full down the road.
+You don’t want to extend a loan greater than the vehicle's value based on a fraudulently obtained clean title and risk the borrower not paying you back in full down the road.

 What is a clean title?

 A vehicle with a clean title was never too badly damaged.
-Conversely, a vehicle with a salvage title means an insurance company deemed that vehicle so badly damaged, it wasn’t worth fixing.
+Conversely, a vehicle with a salvage title means an insurance company deemed that vehicle so badly damaged that it wasn’t worth fixing.

 Vehicles with clean and rebuilt titles are sellable, insurable, and drivable.
-But a vehicle with a clean title was never seriously damaged and is worth more compared to a vehicle with a rebuilt title, that has been significantly damaged and comes with some level of risk.
+But a vehicle with a clean title was never seriously damaged and is worth more than a vehicle with a rebuilt title, which has been significantly damaged and comes with some level of risk.

 A vehicle’s current and past titles are important information.
 Owners participating in fraudulent title washing don’t want to admit the vehicle is in bad shape, and dealers don’t always perform thorough inspections that would expose significant damage or repairs.
 It’s up to you to uncover whether the vehicle has ever had a salvage or rebuilt title.